telerik/blazor-docs/components/form/validation.md

 ## Examples

-This article provides the following examples:
+This section provides the following examples:

 * [Validate a Model](#validate-a-model)
 * [Validate a Complex Model](#validate-a-complex-model)